sharpest-minds/hiring-tips/README.md

 # Checklist: after you join

-1. If you don't have a LinkedIn account, get one.
-Add your mentor and every mentee you know on LinkedIn.
-And add [us](https://www.linkedin.com/in/e10is/) [admins](https://www.linkedin.com/in/jeremieharris/) [too](https://www.linkedin.com/in/russell-pollari-b555895a/)!

-2. We have a deal with [Paperspace](https://www.paperspace.com) to give every mentee $50 in free GPU credits.
+1. We have a deal with [Paperspace](https://www.paperspace.com) to give every mentee $50 in free GPU credits.
 Use them!
 To get your credits, message an admin on Slack or post to the mentees channel.

 3. You can also get $300 in free GCP credits (any service) via their [free tier](https://cloud.google.com/free/docs/gcp-free-tier).

 4. If you write a good blog post, let us know and we'll promote it.
 We can give you **significant** reach: SharpestMinds content gets **over a quarter of a million** monthly views across all social media platforms, and we have deals with major data science publications like [KDNuggets](https://www.kdnuggets.com) and [Towards Data Science](https://towardsdatascience.com).

-# Checklist: once you hit the halfway point of your mentorship

-1. Make a list of all the regular, small, technical [meetups](https://www.meetup.com) in your city.
-Ideally something where you discuss a paper or write actual code in a workshop.
-Start going, even if you sit in a corner and do nothing the first couple of times.
-The benefit of having industry people see your face every week compounds quickly.

-2. Check out our list of hiring partners [at the bottom of this page](https://app.sharpestminds.com/mentee/companies).
-We can often give warm introductions to many of the companies on this list, which lets you to skip their HR screens - a big advantage. **Please keep this list confidential.** You can request warm intros to companies directly through the SharpestMinds web app.

-3. Start applying to jobs.
-Here are some good places to apply for ML jobs [that aren't generally known](https://towardsdatascience.com/what-no-one-will-tell-you-about-data-science-job-applications-bff2d4b5e983):

-   👉 Applying through [Key Values](https://www.keyvalues.com) sends a good signal to hiring managers, because they tend to attract good engineers as applicants.
-(Applying through Indeed sends a bad signal to hiring managers, so you shouldn't do it.)

-   👉 Y Combinator's [Work At A Startup](https://www.workatastartup.com) page is another great one.
-This lets you submit a single application to all YC companies.

-   👉 [Hacker News](https://news.ycombinator.com) puts up a "Who Is Hiring?" post every month where companies post open jobs.
-A great hack is to look up all the past Who Is Hiring posts [at this URL](https://news.ycombinator.com/submitted?id=whoishiring).
-Instructions on how to apply to each job are included in the comments.
-Check it out!

-   👉 The [Comet ML newsletter](https://www.getrevue.co/profile/mljobs?utm_campaign=Issue&utm_content=forwarded&utm_medium=email&utm_source=ML+Jobs+Newsletter) is another great place to apply for ML jobs.
-We highly recommend subscribing: you'll get a list of ML jobs delivered to your inbox every two weeks.

-7. If the hiring manager whose group / company you're trying to join has a Twitter account, follow it.
-If they have a blog, read it.
-Same goes for engineers in the group / company you're trying to join.

 # Job search, part 1: creating first impressions